xvilo/customer-invoice-manager/README.md

 Custom invoice manager is a small php application made from scratch.
 Why I made this application:

   - To keep track of my invoices.
-  - To learn more about OOP PHP (and practice it)
+  - To learn more about OOP PHP (and practice it).
   - Magic ✨

 ## Features